Skip to content

 Rateable value

-The valuation officer may alter the value if circumstances change.
-The ratepayer (and certain others who have an interest in the property) can appeal against the value shown in the list if they believe it is wrong.
+The valuation officer may change the value if your circumstances change.
+The ratepayer, and others who have an interest in the property, can appeal against the value if they think it is wrong.
 Full details on your rights of appeal are available from the Valuation Office Agency.

 Find out more and how to appeal on GOV.UK.